FUB-HCC/IKON-backend/README.md

 ### FAQ

 #### Q: My GET requests return an error after starting the application.
-What could it be?
+What could be the reason?

 Check if the database is ready by inspecting the logs via ```docker logs Postgres```.